Skip to Main Content

 The above isn’t an exhaustive list, but are common reasons why a person may consider applying for STD.

-Common reasons Short Term Disability may get denied?
+Common reasons short-term disability may get denied

-If you have asked yourself: Can I be fired if my short-term disability is denied?
-The answer is No, but your employer may try.
 If your STD claim is denied, the insurer will inform your employer of your denial.
 This will trigger your employer to reach out to you and ask when you will be returning to work.
 Your employer may even say your current medical leave is “unsubstantiated” or you’ve “abandoned” your position if you do not return by a certain date.
 Don’t be misguided by these empty threats.
 Approved and supported medical leaves are protected under the Ontario Human Rights Code (“OHRC”).
 Don’t be pressured to return to work if you aren’t medically fit.

 Your employer isn’t allowed to fire you if you are on an approved medical leave as it is a violation of your rights.
 Your employer has a duty to respect your medical restrictions and reasonably accommodate you if and when you are ready to return to work.

-How can a disability lawyer help you?
+How can a short-term disability lawyer help you?

-If you are considering a claim for STD, applied and been denied, or your employer is trying to force you back to work, you most likely need the help of a disability lawyer.
-The disability lawyers at Whitten & Lublin are here to help you take back control of your rights.
+The Toronto employment lawyers at Whitten & Lublin are here to help you take back control of your rights.
 We offer a free consultation for short and long-term disability claims.
-Contact us online or call 416 640 2667.
+Contact us online or call 416-640-2667.

 Author – Aman Chaggar